- Lead peptide JEL0305 shows efficacy in inflammatory disease tissue

 “These data demonstrate the potential of our anti-inflammatory peptide approach to help prevent scarring and potentially be used for other indications where inflammation plays a role.
 Applied topically, our novel MAP kinase inhibitory peptides could therefore make a positive and lasting change in patients’ lives.
 We are now focused on generating further preclinical data to help support our current findings.”

-This week, Mike Davies will be in San Francisco for the 41st annual JP Morgan Healthcare Conference (9-12 January), as well as other meetings that week, including RESI San Francisco 2023 (11 January) and Dermatology Summit 2023 (8 January).
+This week, Mike Davies was in San Francisco for the 41st annual JP Morgan Healthcare Conference (9-12 January), as well as other meetings that week, including RESI San Francisco 2023 (11 January) and Dermatology Summit 2023 (8 January).
 Contact Mike at email@example.com to learn more about Carocell Bio or set up a meeting.